jetzig-framework/jetkv/README.md

 ### File Allocator

-The file allocator receives an allocator but does not perform any allocations.
+When using the file allocator, `JetKV.init` receives an allocator in order to provide a consistent API but does not perform any allocations.
 It is therefore possible to pass `undefined` instead of an allocator when using the file allocator.

 The file passed as the `path` field is locked on startup.